siddarthx07/ai-job-application-helper/README.md

 ## Usage

-1. **Add Resume**: Click extension icon → Paste resume → Save
+1. **Open AutoFiller**: Click the extension icon to open Chrome's side panel on the right.
+The workspace stays pinned while you browse job pages.
-2. **Navigate to Job**: Open any job application page
+2. **Add Resume**: Paste your resume into the side panel's "Your Resume" section and save it locally.
-3. **Generate**: Review detected job details → Choose tone/length → Generate
+3. **Navigate to Job**: Open any job application page.
+The side panel will show detected company, role, and whether a cover-letter field exists.
-4. **Fill Form**: Click "Fill Form" to auto-fill, or edit first if needed
+4. **Generate & Fill**: Choose tone/length → Generate → Edit if necessary → Click "Fill Form" to push it into the application.

 The extension automatically detects job details and cover letter fields.
 Works with textarea, input, and contenteditable fields.

 ## Troubleshooting

 - **API Not Configured**: Ensure `.env` file exists and run `npm run build`
-- **Field Not Detected**: Click "Refresh" in popup, ensure you're on the application form (not just job posting)
+- **Field Not Detected**: Click "Refresh" inside the side panel, ensure you're on the actual application form (not just the posting)
 - **Job Details Missing**: Extension waits up to 15s for async content - try refreshing
 - **Extension Not Working**: Reload extension in `chrome://extensions/`, refresh page, check console (F12)